Tests for Wilson Disease

-The goals with testing are to diagnose Wilson disease, evaluate its severity, distinguish between those who have the disease and those who are carriers, rule out other causes of liver and neurological dysfunction, and to monitor the effectiveness of treatment for Wilson disease.
-Testing is also used to identify family members who are presymptomatic or carriers, and sometimes for prenatal evaluation.
+The goals with testing are to diagnose Wilson disease, evaluate its severity, distinguish between those who have the disease and those who are carriers, rule out other causes of liver and neurological dysfunction, and monitor the effectiveness of treatment for Wilson disease.
+Testing is also used to identify family members who are presymptomatic or carriers and sometimes for prenatal evaluation.

-Biochemical testing – Care must be taken to avoid external copper contamination in sample collection.
+Laboratory tests used for evaluating an individual for Wilson disease are listed below.
 Repeat testing of abnormal results may be recommended.
 Test results of people who are carriers may overlap with those who have Wilson disease but are presymptomatic.
 Other diseases may also result in excess copper storage and increased copper in the blood.
 Acute cases of Wilson disease may be difficult to distinguish from other forms of hepatitis.
 Testing may include:

-- Ceruloplasmin – ordered to help diagnose Wilson disease; usually decreased, but about 5% of affected patients who have neurological symptoms will have normal ceruloplasmin levels as will up to 40% of those with hepatic symptoms.
+- Ceruloplasmin – ordered to help diagnose Wilson disease; usually decreased, but about 5% of those affected who have neurological symptoms will have normal ceruloplasmin levels as will up to 40% of those with hepatic symptoms.

 - Total serum copper – may be ordered to help diagnose; usually decreased.